ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 On the ledger a `Sign Hash` window is going to be active.
 Navigate to the ledger `Accept` window by using the ledger's right button, and then authorize the request by pressing both left and right buttons.

-After that the TX is going to be recognized as having all required signatures.
-If the threshold were larger, the `transaction sign` command should be used as many times as needed with the different ledgers.
+After that CLI is going to recognize the TX as having all required signatures.
+If the threshold were larger, the user should execute the `transaction sign` command should as many times as needed with the different ledgers.

 ```text